|Height:||255.00+ ft||(77.72+ m)||Elevation:||340 ft (104 m)||GPS Latitude:||41.38818|

 |Age:||Park:||Prairie Creek Redwoods SP||Discovered By:||Michael W. Taylor|

-Notes: Brown Creek Giant, named after the nearby creek (although it stands closer to Prairie Creek), is the 17th largest single-stem coast redwood, the 9th largest tree in Prairie Creek Redwoods State Park, and the largest tree in Joseph and Zipporah Russ Humboldt County Pioneers Grove.
+Notes: Brown Creek Giant, named after the nearby creek (although it stands closer to Prairie Creek), is the 20th largest coast redwood, the 9th largest tree in Prairie Creek Redwoods State Park, and the largest tree in Joseph and Zipporah Russ Humboldt County Pioneers Grove.

 Drive: Brown Creek Giant is 263 mi (423 km) north of San Francisco near the community of Orick.